reima-ecom/reima-theme/content/status.md

 It is now possible to edit color swatches in forestry.
 Also, in addition to color codes, you can use images for showing patterns.

+### See build log on status page

+You can now see the build log on the status page.
+This enables you to identify missing colors, invalid links, etc.

 ## Changes in 2020-10-06

 Bug fixes: